huangfeng/docs/data/api/ui.accordion_onafterexpand_event.md

 @params:

-- id	string, number	ID of an item that has just been expanded
+- id	id	ID of an item that has just been expanded
 @example:

 some.attachEvent("onAfterExpand", function(id){